-John Kleindienst, National Director of Voluntary Services
+John Kleindienst, National Voluntary Services Director

-John Kleindienst was appointed National Voluntary Services Director for the nearly 1.3 million-member DAV (Disabled American Veterans) in August 2014.
-He is employed at National Headquarters in Cold Spring, Kentucky.
+John Kleindienst was appointed national voluntary services director for the more than 1 million-member DAV in August 2014.
+He is employed at DAV National Headquarters in Cold Spring, Kentucky.

-Additionally, Kleindienst manages DAV activities regarding the new National Veterans Training Exposure Experience (TEE) Tournament each year.
+Additionally, Kleindienst manages DAV activities regarding the National Veterans Training Exposure Experience (TEE) Tournament each year.
 As a co-sponsor, DAV helps provide legally blind and eligible disabled veterans an opportunity to develop new skills and strengthen their self-esteem through adaptive golf and bowling events.

 A native of Waco, Texas, Kleindienst enlisted in the U.S. Marine Corps in June 1996 and was medically discharged in October 2003 as a result of service-connected injuries.
 He joined DAV’s professional staff as a national service officer in February 2003 at DAV’s National Service Office in Waco.
 Following service as a service officer in multiple U.S. locations, he was appointed deputy director of human resources at DAV’s National Headquarters in June 2013 and served in that position until his current appointment.

 A 1996 graduate of Connally High School in Waco, he is a life member of DAV Chapter 29 in Harker Heights, Texas.
 He studied criminal justice at Coastal Carolina Community College while in the Marine Corps and attended McLennan Community College in Waco after his discharge.

 He and his spouse, Melanie, reside in Burlington, Kentucky and have two children.